-The National Project Manager (NPM) will be in charge of daily implementation, management, administration and technical lead and supervision of the project (for all project activities, i.e., financed through both FAO and WWF), under the supervision of the NPD.
+The National Project Manager (NPM) will be in charge of daily implementation, management, administration and technical lead and supervision of the project, on behalf of the PSC.
 He/she will be responsible, among others, for:

-- i) Overall technical lead for the implementation of all project outputs and activities and ensure technical soundness of project implementation; - ii) Coordination and close monitoring of the implementation of project activities, including cooperation with the Global Coordination Project; - iii) Lead and supervise preparation of various technical outputs, e.g. knowledge products, reports and case studies, inputs to publications including at the global level; - iv) Lead, monitor and document the implementation of the system-wide capacity development measures in line with the Capacity Development Report; - v) Ensure that all the project resources are used solely to achieve project objectives as per the approved work plan and budget as per the government financial policies and FAO/WWF/GEF requirements. - vi) Tracking the project's progress and ensuring timely delivery of inputs and outputs; - vii) Overall responsibility for compliance with FAO Safeguards and with WWF Environment and Social Safeguards Integrated Policies and Procedures; - viii) Providing technical support and assessing the outputs of the project national consultants hired with GEF funds, as well as the products generated in the implementation of the project; - ix) Coordination with relevant initiatives; - x) Ensuring a high level of collaboration among participating institutions and organizations at the national and local levels; - xi) Ensuring compliance with all sub-agreements to project partners provisions during the implementation, including on timely reporting and financial management; - xii) Manage requests for provision of financial resources using provided format in sub-agreement annexes; - xiii) Monitoring financial resources and accounting to ensure accuracy and reliability of financial reports; - xiv) Ensuring timely preparation and submission of requests for funds, financial and progress reports to FAO and WWF Mongolia as per respective reporting requirements;
+- i) Overall technical lead for the implementation of all project outputs and activities and ensure technical soundness of project implementation; - ii) Coordination and close monitoring of the implementation of project activities, including cooperation with the Global Coordination Project; - iii) Supervise preparation of various technical outputs, e.g. knowledge products, reports and case studies, inputs to publications including at the global level; - iv) Lead, monitor and document the implementation of the system-wide capacity development measures in line with the Capacity Development Report;

+v) Tracking the project's progress and ensuring timely delivery of inputs and outputs;

+vi) Overall responsibility for compliance with FAO Safeguards and with WWF Environment and Social Safeguards Integrated Policies and Procedures;

+vii) Providing technical support and assessing the outputs of the project national consultants hired with GEF funds, as well as the products generated in the implementation of the project;

+viii) Coordination with relevant initiatives;

+ix) Ensuring a high level of collaboration among participating institutions and organizations at the national and local levels;

+x) Ensuring compliance with all sub-agreements to project partners provisions during the implementation, including on timely reporting and financial management;

+- xi) Manage requests for provision of financial resources using provided format in sub-agreement annexes; - xii) Monitoring financial resources and accounting to ensure accuracy and reliability of financial reports;

+xiii) Ensuring timely preparation and submission of requests for funds, financial and progress reports to FAO and WWF Mongolia as per reporting requirements;

-- Maintaining documentation and evidence that describes the proper and prudent use of project resources as per sub-agreement provisions, including making available this supporting documentation to FAO and WWF and designated auditors when requested; - xvi) Implementing and managing the project's monitoring and communications plans; - xvii) Organizing project workshops and meetings to monitor progress and preparing the Annual Budget and Work Plan; - xviii) Submitting the six-monthly Project Progress Reports (PPRs) with the AWP/B to the PSC, FAO and WWF GEF Agency; - xix) Preparing the first draft of the Project Implementation Review (PIR); - Supporting the organization of the mid-term and terminal evaluations in close coordination with the FAO Budget Holder, the FAO Independent Office of Evaluation (OED), and WWF GEF Agency; - Submitting the six-monthly project progress and quarterly financial reports to FAO and WWF Mongolia and facilitate the information exchange between the Lead Executing Agency, the PMU, FAO and WWF, if needed; - xxii) Reflect on opportunities for adaptive management based on M&E and other project data; - xxiii) Inform the PSC, FAO and WWF GEF Agency of any delays and difficulties as they arise during the implementation to ensure timely corrective measure and support. - xxiv) Provide inputs and draft terminal project report with the contents covering both FAO and WWF components.
+xiv) Maintaining documentation and evidence that describes the proper and prudent use of project resources as per sub-agreement provisions, including making available this supporting documentation to FAO and WWF and designated auditors when requested;

+- xv) Implementing and managing the project's monitoring and communications plans; - xvi) Organizing project workshops and meetings to monitor progress and preparing the Annual Budget and Work Plan; - xvii) Submitting the six-monthly Project Progress Reports (PPRs) with the AWP/B to the PSC, FAO and WWF GEF Agency; - xviii) Preparing the first draft of the Project Implementation Review (PIR);

+xix) Supporting the organization of the mid-term and terminal evaluations in close coordination with the FAO Budget Holder, the FAO Independent Office of Evaluation (OED), and WWF GEF Agency;

+xx) Submitting the six-monthly technical and quarterly financial reports to FAO and WWF and facilitate the information exchange between the Lead Executing Agency, the PMU, FAO and WWF, if needed;

+xxi) Reflect on opportunities for adaptive management based on M&E and other project data;

+xxii) Inform the PSC, FAO and WWF of any delays and difficulties as they arise during the implementation to ensure timely corrective measure and support.